 What to See: The New Kabushima Marketplace Kabunya

-Set to open on Friday, April 17, the new Kabushima marketplace Kabunya is located right next to the parking and rest area in front of Kabushima.
+The new Kabushima marketplace Kabunya is located right next to the parking and rest area in front of Kabushima.
 This new facility will be home to an array of local products, themed goods, treats, and even local produce.
 Kabunya will also have a food and drink area where customers can eat local specialties.
 It is sure to be a great addition to the Kabushima area, so don’t forget to stop by when you visit the newly reopened Kabushima Shrine!

 Address: Same-86 Samemachi, Hachinohe, Aomori